 Who pays income tax?

 In addition to the federal income tax system, most states impose a similar form of taxation on individuals and entities that have a significant connection to the state.
-As of 2017, only seven states do not charge an income tax.
-If you live in Alaska, Florida, Nevada, South Dakota, Texas Washington or Wyoming, then it’s likely you are only responsible for the federal income tax.
+As of 2022, only eight states do not charge an income tax.
+If you live in Alaska, Florida, Nevada, South Dakota, Texas, Tennessee, Washington or Wyoming, then it’s likely you are only responsible for the federal income tax.

 Purpose of income taxes

 According to the Congressional Budget Office, individual income taxes are the federal government's top source of revenue.
-In 2008, for example, individuals paid about $1.15 trillion in income taxes, amounting to 45 percent of federal revenue.
-Corporate income taxes contributed an additional $304 billion, or 12 percent of federal revenue.
+In 2017, for example, individuals are expected to have paid about $1.66 trillion in income taxes, amounting to 48 percent of federal revenue.
+Corporate income taxes contributed an additional $324 billion, or 9 percent of federal revenue.
 At the state level, the percentage of revenue that income taxes provide can vary greatly since each state imposes different tax rates and has other sources of revenue such as sales taxes, property taxes and federal assistance.

 Voluntary reporting of income tax

 The U.S. income tax system is a voluntary system.
 However, this doesn't mean paying income tax is optional.
 The federal government relies on each taxpayer to voluntarily report all of their income on a tax return and calculate the appropriate tax using current tax laws.